-For current 4-H Members in grades 7-12 or CEGEP
+For current 4-H participants in grades 7-12 or CEGEP

 Bring your curiosities and passions to life with a 4-H Canada Science Fair project!